Is Homeschool Better Than Public School?

 Joy's answer:

-You know, this is a harder question to answer than you might expect that it would be for a company making a living selling home education materials.
+You know, this is a harder question to answer than you might expect for a company making a living selling home education materials.
 The short answer is yes, but I’d like to give you more than a quick answer.

-Both of my parents come from families who valued education, and I have many teachers in the family.
-One of my grandfathers was a long-time teacher, coach, principal… and since he lived next door while I was growing up, I have often had the privilege of hearing how he (and Grandma’s – she was a huge part of his work) had a positive impact on so many people in our community.
+Both of my parents come from families who value education, and I have many teachers in the family.
+One of my grandfathers was a long-time teacher, coach, and principal.
+Since he lived next door while I was growing up, I have often had the privilege of hearing how he (and Grandma’s – she was a huge part of his work) had a positive impact on so many people in our community.

-I, along with much of my family, spent several years volunteering at the local public school to help beginning readers.
+Along with much of my family, I spent several years volunteering at the local public school to help beginning readers.
 Many of our friends make different educational choices than we do, and many are teachers themselves.
-We also have little ones through foster care, and for them, public education is mandated once they reach school age.
+We also have little ones in foster care, and for them, public education is mandated once they reach school age.
 I know of families whose children need the extra services given free through their school district, such as speech therapy.

 But given the opportunity, I’d wholeheartedly prefer homeschooling!